Periodic homogenisation for two dimensional generalised parabolic Anderson model: Bounds on Green's functions

 \section{Bounds on Green's functions}

-In this appendix, we give asymptotic expansions and behaviours of parabolic Green's function up to a level that are needed in the main text.
+In this appendix, we give asymptotic expansions and characterise the behaviours of parabolic Green's function up to a level that is needed in the main text.
 The statements here mainly follow \cite{GengShen2020, GengShen2015,Geng2020}, which are based on methods in the early works \cite{FLinCompactness,FLinCompactness1989} on elliptic Green's functions.

-Let $K_\eps$ be the fundamental solution of $\partial_t-\lL_\eps$ in $\R^+ \times \T^d$.
+Let $K_\eps$ be the fundamental solution of $\partial_t-\lL_\eps$ in $\R^+ \times \R^d$.
 The following lemma follows from estimates for $K_{\eps}$ in \cite[Theorems~1.1, 1.2 and 1.3]{GengShen2020}.

 \begin{lem} For the fundamental solution $K_\eps$, we have

 Its first order derivative satisfies the bound

 Finally, its second order cross derivative satisfies